be195/porto/content/projects/typewriter.md

 not to disclose any close details.

-I am drawing assets using Aseprite, designing sound effects and making music using FL Studio and/or Tenacity.
+I am drawing assets using Aseprite, designing sound effects and making music using FL Studio and/or Tenacity (which is a fork of Audacity).

 ### Engine
 I decided to create another helper/engine, which would utilize